Orcomp/NPerf.Fixtures/docs/ISerializer/ISerializerDocs.md

 Wikipedia defines serialization as follows:

-“In computer science, in the context of data storage and transmission, serialization is the process of translating data structures or object state into a format that can be stored (for example, in a file or memory buffer, or transmitted across a network connection link) and resurrected later in the same or another computer environment”.
+*“In computer science, in the context of data storage and transmission, serialization is the process of translating data structures or object state into a format that can be stored (for example, in a file or memory buffer, or transmitted across a network connection link) and resurrected later in the same or another computer environment”.*

-In other words, serialization/deserialization is the process of moving an object from one computer process to another.
-This process is needed because each process in execution has its own memory space, so the an object on the memory space of a process has references (pointers) to other zones of memory that may not be valid in on the memory space of another process.

-This way, serializing an object implies flattening it, remove all the memory references and substitute them by what is referenced.
-This operation involves traversing the object graph, all the attributes recursively, and getting the values to build a flatten representation of it, for example, in a string.
+We will create NPerf fixtures to test the performance of serializing and then deserializing objects against several well known .NET libraries.

 The fixture
 ===========